Hear Me Out Blog

 The spring issue of Mainstream News, sponsored by Oticon, is now available online and mobile-friendly!
 Read about our favorite tech tools, the importance of having hearing technology serviced in the summer, how to plan a summer of enriching fun, why quality play matters so

-The Hear Me Out blog provides unique resources for students who are deaf or hard of hearing.
-It's a forum for itinerant teachers of the deaf to share their experiences as they grow as professionals!
+The Hear Me Out blog is a forum for itinerant teachers of the deaf to share their experiences as they grow as professionals.
 It is produced by Clarke's Mainstream Services team as part of our mission to support children with hearing loss and the professionals who serve them.

 View our comment and posting policy.